 - Outpatient, routine care

-You need prior authorization for autism related care, neuropsychological and psychological testing.
+You need prior authorization for autism related care.

 Choosing a mental health or substance abuse specialist